agile-ts/documentation/docs/packages/core/features/agile-instance/Introduction.md

 :::

-The `Agile Class` is the foundation of AgileTs, nearly everything related to AgileTs depends in some kind on it.
+The `Agile Class` is the foundation of AgileTs.
+Nearly everything related to AgileTs depends in some kind on this class.
 ```ts
 const App = new Agile();
 ```
-Each created Agile Instance should be unique to our application, and we should avoid having multiple from these in one application.
-The Agile Instance can be seen as the store, which offers many powerful features to mutate and work with the stored Instances.
-Such Instances can be created with help of the Agile Instance and get automatically stored in it.
+It can be seen as the store of our application, because each `Agile Sub Instance` (ASI) gets indirectly stored and managed by it.
+The `Agile Class` doesn't really hold these ASI's, only the ASI's have a reference to the `Agile Class`.
+Agile Sub Instances (ASI) can be:

 - [State](../state/Introduction.md)
   ```ts
    const MY_STATE = App.createState("Hello there");